Leezamiranda/CSPB2270-Final-Project/readme.md

 ```console
 jovyan@jupyter-yourcuid:~$ git clone https://github.com/cu-cspb-2270-Spring-2022/assignment-0-<your_github_handle>.git
 ```
+ * You can also clone a repository within the JupyterHub graphical interface.
+See video https://youtu.be/M293X5ssks4 for an example of cloning a repository using the built-in interface to Git.

 5. At this point you can begin working with your code.
 We recommend that you use the VSCode editor environment.
 Go to `File -> New -> Launcher` and click on `VS Code IDE`.
 This opens a new browser tab.
 6. Within VS-Code, select `File -> Open` and then find the directory you just cloned.
 It should be `/home/jovyan/Assignment-0-username`.
 7. Before we start writing any code, let's compile the starter code and see how we can run the executables.